Arp-G/learning-rust/IMP.md

 `Result<String, io::Error>` and we can have `Err(e) => return Err(e)` in case of error.

-If the `?` operator is placed after a Result, and the value of the Result is an Ok, the value inside the Ok will get returned from this expression, and the program will continue.
+* If the `?` operator is placed after a Result, and the value of the Result is an Ok, the value inside the Ok will get *returned from this expression*,and the program will continue.
-Otherwise the Err will be returned from the whole function as if we had used the return keyword so the error value gets propagated to the calling code.
+Otherwise the Err will be *returned from the whole function* as if we had used the return keyword so the error value gets propagated to the calling code.

+*For error case the ? operator returns the Result<E> from the function itself while for Result<v> it just returns V after evalutaing the expression it DOES NOT return from the function itself.*

 Example...